Go Beyond Your Inhibitors to Creation

 11. "I had a power surge and I'm using a dial up connection."

-12. "The magnetic strip on the ID card is damaged.
-I couldn't get in."
+12. "The magnetic strip on my ID card is damaged."

 13. "I couldn't find your fax number."